Browser to Server Communication Options

 Although not exactly protocols, this page lists tutorials that also include libraries not included in the core libraries.
 You have many options for browser-to-server communication and for sending asynchronous, real-time data from the server to the browser.
-We use names such as REST, AJAX, and RPC, but most of the time they're just variations on the same basic idea: a browser sends a request, the server runs logic, and the browser updates the UI with structured data.
+Names such as REST, AJAX, and RPC are often variations on the same basic idea: a browser sends a request, the server runs logic, and the browser updates the UI with structured data.

 The practical difference is how you move messages back and forth: plain HTTP form posts, Fetch-based "AJAX" calls, persistent WebSockets, or a publish/subscribe layer like SMQ for real-time updates.
 The links below walk through each option, from beginner-friendly fundamentals to high-performance patterns.

-Tip: If you're building a UI for devices (especially with TLS enabled), connection setup and round-trips matter.
-That's where WebSockets and SMQ can feel dramatically "snappier" than repeated HTTP requests.
+Tip: If you are building a UI for devices, especially with TLS enabled, connection setup and round-trips matter.
+WebSockets and SMQ can feel much more responsive than repeated HTTP requests.

 If you're unsure which path to pick: